University of Southern California, Department of Cinema and Media Studies, Ph.D. Candidate (ABD), Degree Expected Spring 2020.

-Dissertation: “When A Handshake Meant Something: The Emergence of Entertainment Law and The Constitution of Hollywood Art, 1944-1967”
+Dissertation: “When A Handshake Meant Something: The Emergence of Entertainment Law and The Constitution of Hollywood Artists, 1944-1967”

 Committee: Laura Isabel Serna (Chair), J.D.
-Connor, Catherine Fisk (School of Law, University of California, Berkeley), Steve Ross (History), Vanessa Schwartz (Art History), Ellen Seiter,
+Connor, Catherine Fisk (School of Law, University of California, Berkeley), Steve J. Ross (History), Vanessa Schwartz (Art History), Ellen Seiter

 Thesis: “Apocalypse Noir: Apocalyptic Narratives and Temporal Dislocation Within the Modality of Film Noir”